 Tomatoes are a staple for most gardeners and for the most part, they’re pretty easy to grow.
 They just don’t take a lot of extra work in most regions of the United States.

-But you can really boost the sturdiness and root system of your tomato plants with this trick.
+But you can really boost the sturdiness and root system of your tomato plants with this gardening trick.

-How to plant tomatoes: Dig deep
+How to plant tomato seedlings

 Grow Some Greens!